brtriver/date-range/README.md

 Requirements
 ------------

-Dbup works with PHP 5.4.0 or later.
+DateRange works with PHP 5.4.0 or later.

 Install
 --------